TurahRae/Misturaa/README.md

 # 👩‍💻 Mistura – Portfolio Website

 A clean and responsive personal portfolio website built using **HTML**.
-This site highlights who I am, my skills and the work I do as a front-end developer
+This site highlights who I am, my skills and the work I do as a frontend developer

 🔗 **Live Site:** [Visit Portfolio](https://turahrae.github.io/Misturaa/)